Codabar

 Codabar is a linear barcode symbology developed in 1972 by Pitney Bowes Corp.
 It and its variants are also known as Codeabar, Ames Code, NW-7, Monarch, Code 2 of 7, Rationalized Codabar, ANSI/AIM BC3-1995 or USD-4.
 Although Codabar has not been registered for United States federal trademark status, its hyphenated variant, Code-a-bar, is a registered trademark.

 Codabar was designed to be accurately read even when printed on dot matrix printers for multi-part forms such as FedEx airbills and blood bank forms, where variants are still in use as of 2007.
 Although newer symbologies hold more information in a smaller space, Codabar has a large installed base in libraries.
 It is even possible to print Codabar codes using typewriter-like impact printers, which allows the creation of many codes with consecutive numbers without having to use computer equipment.
-After each printed code, the printer's stamp is mechanically turned to the next number, as for example in mechanical mile counters.
+After each printed code, the printer's stamp is mechanically turned to the next number, similar to mechanical mile counters.